 Display corrective exercises via your weight room TV using animated GIF Library

 Create a higher athletic development potential Through Movement Efficiency

-DWMA movement assessment and corrective exercise planning expose your athletes to a level of technical precision that helps perpetuate better mobility, alignment, coordination, and motor control coupled with strength, speed, and power development to make the body more efficient and adaptable to stress.
+DWMA movement assessment and corrective exercise planning expose your athletes to technical precision that helps perpetuate better mobility, alignment, coordination, and motor control coupled with strength, speed, and power development to make the body more efficient and adaptable to stress.

 A FEW OF THE PLACES